-The palm oil war was prompted by European Union (EU) moves to ban crude palm oil from being used in raw materials for bio-fuels, citing deforestation caused by palm oil cultivation as its reason.
+The palm oil war was prompted by the European Union (EU) move to ban crude palm oil from being used in raw materials for bio-fuels, citing deforestation caused by palm oil cultivation as its reason.

-As a response, Prime Minister Tun Dr Mahathir Mohamad said the EU’s ban on palm oil is unfair and discriminative, hence risks a trade war with Malaysia.
+As a response, Prime Minister Tun Dr Mahathir Mohamad said the EU’s ban on palm oil is unfair and discriminative, hence risking a trade war with Malaysia.

 In the media, Tun Mahathir is also the top influencer of palm oil for the past month, followed by Primary Industries Minister Teresa Kok who has been stressing about the benefits of palm oil consumption, and FELDA Director General Dr Othman Omar.

 According to Murphy however, instead of going to war, Malaysia should focus on rebranding palm oil just like the way Columbia rebranded their coffee into premium coffee.

 For the past month, business news The Edge Malaysia was the most active to write on palm oil, with almost 6,000 news published.